2 bonobos en train de se faire des calins

 Discover the sanctuary and the history of Lola ya Bonobo in Land of the Bonobos with its founder Claudine André through this short 7-minute documentary.

-Touched by the commitment and support this association provides to the Bonobos of Congo, we wanted to help them in our own way by donating funds each year, through each pair of shoes.
+Touched by this association's commitment to the Congolese bonobos, we wanted to support them on our own scale by donating a portion of our sales each year, for each pair of shoes sold.
 The money raised will go directly to the various local projects implemented by Friends of Bonobos to improve the living conditions of this endangered species.

 "We are the ones who destroy, but we are the ones who have the intelligence to save."